guptakaran11/grasskode-website/content/post/travel/sea-cambodia-otres-shv.md

 Kampot came soon after the train resumed it's movement and I got down to get a guava for breakfast.
 Back in the train, a man struck up a conversation with me.
 He was offering me one of the eggs he had bought on the station to show his kindness.
 I thanked him and told him that I was good with my guava.
 This was Bao from Sihanoukville and the big family wreaking havoc in the coach was his.
 He was studying English Literature and aspired to become a tour guide.
 They were travelling to their village near the Vietnam border and when I told him my plans to go to Vietnam, he very kindly offered to take me with him to his village, saying I could cross over to Vietnam from there.
 I had to decline though, not sure whether I could do a legal crossing from there and in general apprehensive of taking on a random offer.
 Bao was super excited about everything he saw from the train.
 This was probably his first train journey.
 He showed me rice fields and told me about the planting and harvesting seasons.
 70% of Cambodians were farmers, as per him.
 He also showed me some paintings on his Samsung phone and told me the ongoing rates of second hand phones in the market.
 He kept calling me "Bollywood" and said that his mother had thought I was an actor!
 It was nice to have a proper conversation with a Cambodian, despite it being a trivial and pointless one.

-The family got off at Takeo.
-I did not know else I would have said a more proper goodbye to Bao.
+Bao and his family got off at Takeo.
+I would have said a proper goodbye had I known this.
 The expats had gotten off at Kampot itself and the train carriage was now sparsely populated.
 The remaining passengers journeyed towards Phnom Penh.
 There was a marked increase in the amount of garbage as we entered the city.
 A brief spell of rains came down and children could be seen making the best of the messy and wet garbage strewn rail yards.
 Cambodia really has a long distance to cover.
 The train slowed down as it entered the city.
 There were many unmanned crossings and cars recklessly kept crossing till the very last moment!
 The train even hit a moto that was parked too close to the track.
 Fortunately there was no one on the moto but we waited till the owner showed up from the farms around and the staff rebuked him before continuing to the Phnom Penh station at last.
 Train journeys in Cambodia are rather eventful!

-> **Cambodia Tip #?**
+> **Cambodia Tip #5**

 > Take the train whenever you can in Cambodia.
 The journeys are full of novel experiences that are amusing and entertaining.